cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 In addition, some skeptics point out that globalization relies on a stable economic environment and could potentially be derailed by major economic shocks or crises.
 The global financial crisis of 2008 revealed the fragility of global economic integration, as credit dried up and international trade declined sharply.
 Sudden economic contractions could lead nations to turn inward, undermining the globalization project.

 This perspective also argues that globalization is an uneven process that has produced winners and losers.
 While supporters highlight absolute increases in global living standards, critics maintain that relative gaps between rich and poor countries have persisted or worsened in many cases.
-They argue that globalization's rewards are spread unevenly, concentrated among wealthy nations and individuals.
+They argue that globalization's rewards are spread unevenly, and concentrated among wealthy nations and individuals.

 ## Inequalities